 You’d still owe taxes on it, but the same would be true of any cash taken out of an IRA or 401(k) plan.

 So, you can use an HSA as a “spillover” IRA for the extra cash you want to invest tax-deferred.

-And here’s another fun little kicker.
-Unlike IRAs and 401(k) plans, HSAs don’t have required minimum distributions (RMDs).
+And here’s another fun little kicker: Unlike IRAs and 401(k) plans, HSAs don’t have required minimum distributions.

-In normal retirement accounts, the IRS forces you to pull a certain amount out of your account every year after you hit the age of 70 ½ (these rules were relaxed in 2020 but will be back in 2021).
+In normal retirement accounts, the IRS forces you to pull a certain amount out of your account every year.
+For most investors, that age is 72.
 HSAs don’t have that requirement, so you can let your funds grow and compound tax-free well into your golden years.

-In order to use an HSA, you have to also have a high-deductible health plan.
-Those with individual plans can contribute up to $3,550 per year (or $4,550 if you’re 55 or older).
-Those with family plans can contribute up to $7,100 per year (or $8,100 if you’re 55 or older).
+In order to use an HSA, you also must have a high-deductible health plan.
+Those with individual plans can contribute up to $3,600 per year (or $4,600 if you’re 55 or older).
+Those with family plans can contribute up to $7,200 per year (or $8,200 if you’re 55 or older).

-There is a caveat.
-If you’re already over 65 and on Medicare, you can’t add new money to an HSA plan.
-But if you’re under the age of 65 and are looking to lower your tax bill and turbocharge your retirement savings, an HSA can be a great way to do both.
+One caveat: If you’re already over 65 and on Medicare, you can’t add new money to an HSA plan.
+But if you’re under 65 and want to lower your tax bill and turbocharge your retirement savings, an HSA is a smart strategy.

-Money & Markets contributor Charles Sizemore specializes in income and retirement topics.
-Charles is a regular on The Bull & The Bear podcast.
+Charles Sizemore is the co-editor of Green Zone Fortunes and specializes in income and retirement topics.
 He is also a frequent guest on CNBC, Bloomberg and Fox Business.